 - Radiation therapy.

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with newly diagnosed childhood ependymoma.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with newly diagnosed childhood ependymoma.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your child's doctor about clinical trials that may be right for your child.
-General information about clinical trials is available from the NCI Web site.
+General information about clinical trials is available from the NCI website.

 Recurrent Childhood Ependymoma